ahl27/machineRy/README.md

 ## In-memory LP vs. Out-of-memory LP

 Testing done on MacBook Pro with M1 Pro CPU and 32GB RAM.
-Further optimizations are planned--reading in nodes is currently quadratic, but can be made to run in `O(n log n)` time by sorting the recorded node names.
+Slowest operation is currently reading in edges.
+This could be streamlined, but I'm not yet sure how to do it.

 1,000 node graph with 8,000 edges: